-Luxury Living Awaits You in Spring 2018
+Luxury Living Awaits You

 Make your way to the private entrance of your luxury-appointed home at Water Pointe, your suburban oasis located far from the madding crowd.
 Jog, bike, canoe, or work out in a fully equipped fitness center.
 Walk wooded trails or through the village to do your banking, to restaurants or shops.
 Or just relax in the comfort of your home, featuring high-quality wood and tile floors, granite countertops, lots of natural light and a fireplace to warm your spirit.